Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/01-Graph-ADT.md

 ## Submission

-Submit your code for Assignment 1 using [Gradescope](https://gradescope.com).
+Submit your code for Assignment 1 using [Gradescope](https://gradescope.com) using the GitHub integration feature.
+If you are unable to submit for any reason, please reach out to your instructor.

 ## Resources